Program of high expertise in intellectual property law is available to law and non-law graduates who have relevant

 The fee includes: programme development and management; teaching equipment, training materials, use of training facilities and support services; welcome and farewell dinners; study visit at the Patent Office of the Republic of Poland (board, lodging, travel expenses, personal expenses for the residential phases at the Jagiellonian University are not included)

 WIPO scholarships for the Programme are awarded solely to government officials and others working in the public sector such as universities, academies and research and development institutions.
-To be eligible candidates must be from developing countries, least developed countries (LDCs) or countries in transition and shall apply within first to second application round.
+To be eligible candidates must be from developing countries, least developed countries (LDCs) or countries in transition and apply by July 26, 2021.

 More useful information of scholarships can be found at: